igrishaev/pg2/README.md

  :ns #namespace[pg.demo]}
 ~~~

-Each newborn function has at most three bodies, namely:
+Each newborn function has at most three bodies:

 - `[db]`
 - `[db params]`